sandeepverana/Postgresql/Postgres-practise.md

 Time: 1.297 ms
 ```

-Fetching the result using the index on the column..
+Fetching the result using the index on the column...

 ```sql
 ---create index on the column